by Terry Heick

 Popularized from the book of the same name, the idea behind failing forward is to see failing as a part of success rather than its opposite.
 Provided we keep moving and pushing and trying and reflecting, failure should, assuming we’re thinking clearly, lead to progress, So rather than failing and falling back, we fail forward.
 Tidy little metaphor.

 So what might this look like in your classroom?
+And how is this related to the ‘growth mindset’ trend in education?

 Failing Forward In The Classroom: 21 Ideas To Help Students Keep Their Momentum